yoyoberenguer/Homing-missile/README.md

 ## DEMO
 ```
-Install the program using Setup_HomingMissile.exe
+Click on the release and install the demo
 ```

 ## Python Version